Our mission at NexHealth is to accelerate innovation in healthcare. We do this by connecting patients, doctors, and developers.

 - Talking to customers

-Every Nexer uses our product and visits a real customer in their first two weeks.
+Every Nexer uses our product and visits a real customer in their first 90 days.

 - Metrics visibility

 Every Nexer, regardless of their role, has visibility into all of our core metrics in real time.
 You can’t take ownership if you don’t have the right information.